tpeiler/aws-cybersecurity-threat-detection-ml/README.md

 This threat model directly informed architectural decisions to ensure confidentiality, integrity, and availability across the entire machine learning lifecycle.

-## Security Design Decisions

-This system was designed using a security-first approach:

-• All data encrypted at rest (S3 SSE)
-• IAM roles enforce least privilege
-• Temporary credentials used via STS
-• Model artifacts encrypted and versioned
-• CloudWatch enabled for detection visibility

 ## Threat Model

 Potential risks considered: